Little Girl Braiding a Rug

 Mother’s Day Reflections

-When I came across this next photo from 1969.
-My mother hand-wrote every date and place on the back of all her photos and they are all organized perfectly throughout numerous photo albums.
+I came across this next photo from 1969.
+My mother hand-wrote every date and place on the back of all her photos, and they are organized perfectly throughout numerous photo albums.

-You may enjoy the post, Coastal Maine Heritage – Embracing My Roots where I have written extensively about growing up in Coastal Maine.
+You may enjoy the post, Coastal Maine Heritage – Embracing My Roots, where I have written extensively about growing up in Coastal Maine and a Mother’s Day reflection.

 And you know what?

-That black captain’s chair, well it was still up in our attic.
+That black captain’s chair in the above photo was still up in our attic.

 That green laundry basket, filled here with my mother’s cloth rug braids, resides in the linen closet.